GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 !!! cboard-list-2 "Key points"

-    - nf-core is a community effort to collect a curated set of analysis workflows built using Nextflow.
+    - nf-core is a community effort to collect a curated set of analysis workflows built using Nextflow
-    - nf-core publishes a Python toolkit (`nf-core/tools`) that is most useful to pipeline developers, but also has helpers for users.
+    - nf-core publishes a Python toolkit (`nf-core/tools`) that is most useful to pipeline developers, but also has helpers for users
-    - nf-core pipelines come with test data and configuration profiles that help them run out of the box.
+    - nf-core pipelines come with test data and configuration profiles that help them run out of the box
-    - `nextflow pull` and `nextflow run` will fetch a pipeline from GitHub, and `-revision`/`-r` pins a specific release.
+    - `nextflow pull` and `nextflow run` will fetch a pipeline from GitHub, and `-revision`/`-r` pins a specific release
-    - `-resume` reuses cached task results and is sensitive — even touching a staged file will invalidate the cache.
+    - `-resume` reuses cached task results and is sensitive — even touching a staged file will invalidate the cache
-    - `nextflow clean` removes data from previous runs selectively; use `-dry-run` first to see what would be removed.
+    - `nextflow clean` removes data from previous runs selectively; use `-dry-run` first to see what would be removed